laurencedawson/jQuery.googlePlusOne.js/README.md

-# About jQuery.googlePlus.js
+# About jQuery.googlePlusOne.js

-jQuery.googlePlus.js is a simple plugin for quickly adding Google +1 buttons to a page.
-Unlike the standard Google+ button, this plugin will not contact Google for any assets (images / javascript) until the user hovers over the button intently expressing an interest.
+jQuery.googlePlusOne.js is a simple plugin for quickly adding Google +1 buttons to a page.
+Unlike the standard Google +1 button, this plugin will not contact Google for any assets (images / javascript) until the user hovers over the button intently expressing an interest.

 ###Why bother?